SeverinNovack/Projects/README.md

-# This is a repository for most of my projects that I created while studying at the h_da.
+# Repository of Severin Novack - Information Technology student at the h_da